johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 {{< note >}}

-If you have vsync enabled, your screen refresh rate *must be* 50 Hz for PAL and 60 Hz for NTSC, respectively, otherwise you'll be experiencing all sorts of weird speed issues (e.g. jumpy scrolling, audio glitches, music playing much slower or faster than it should, etc.) With vsync off this it not a problem, so that's a good quick way to examine how a WHDLoad game behaves in PAL vs NTSC without having to change the screen refresh rate and restart the emulator.
+If you have vsync enabled, your screen refresh rate *must be* 50 Hz for PAL and 60 Hz for NTSC, respectively; otherwise, you'll be experiencing all sorts of weird speed issues (e.g. jumpy scrolling, audio glitches, music playing much slower or faster than it should, etc.) With vsync off this is not a problem, so that's a good quick way to examine how a WHDLoad game behaves in PAL vs NTSC without having to change the screen refresh rate and restart the emulator.

 {{< /note >}}